-B. Build Program Capacity to Address UAD
+A. Build Program Capacity

 - 1. The APPLICANT shall describe how the agency and program staff will be prepared to deliver the proposed services. - 2.
 The APPLICANT shall describe how it will provide ongoing pre-service and in-service training, mentoring, reflective supervision and technical assistance for staff. - 3.
-The APPLICANT shall describe initial communication with the developer and how it will be maintained. - 4.
-The APPLICANT shall describe plans to support prevention training for staff delivering prevention services.
+The APPLICANT shall describe the plan to support prevention training for staff delivering prevention services.